نوع مقاله : مقاله پژوهشی

 Findings

-The results of testing the research hypotheses showed that capital adequacy, asset quality, profitability status, and liquidity quality have a direct and significant effect on the facilities received by customers from the bank.
-Competition in the banking industry on the relationship between financial health indicators and the amount of financial facilities received except for the quality of liquidity Sensitivity to market risks is influential.
+The results reveal that capital adequacy, asset quality, profitability, and liquidity have a direct and significant impact on the amount of loans received by bank customers.
+However, sensitivity to market risk has a negative and significant effect, while management quality shows no significant relationship.
+Moreover, competition in the banking industry affects the relationship between financial health indicators and the amount of loans received, except for liquidity and sensitivity to market risk, where the effect is insignificant.

 Discussion & Conclusion